itsjavi/ra-admin-guesser-treeql/README.md

 ## Usage

 You can use this package just as a data provider for your React Admin app (`treeqlDataProvider`), or you can also use it to automatically generate the UI for your tables and columns, using the `AdminGuesser` component.
+It can also optionally show you code suggestions.

 ### Using the data provider without UI scaffolding